New investments to back Black-owned banking

 From within the banking industry, Wells Fargo has been a leader in empowering MDIs.
 The company is taking a strategic approach by infusing Black-owned MDIs with equity investments.
 In addition to the capital investments, Wells Fargo banking teams will be working with MDIs to provide financial, technological, and product development expertise.

 Wells Fargo has announced investments in the following institutions:

-- Broadway Federal Bank*, in Los Angeles, California
+- City First Bank, in Los Angeles, California

 - Carver Federal Savings Bank, in New York, New York